andydlindsay/lectures/w05d02/README.md

 - **One-to-Many**: One record in the first table is related to one or more records in the second table
 - **Many-to-Many**: One or more records in the first table are related to one or more records in the second table

-It could be argued that there is really only one relationship type: _One-to-Many_ as One-to-One's are extremely rare and Many-to-Many's are implemented using two _One-to-Many's_.
+- It could be argued that there is really only one relationship type: _One-to-Many_ as One-to-One's are extremely rare and Many-to-Many's are implemented using two _One-to-Many's_

 ### Naming Conventions